 Read Ahead Lunchtime Reading Program

 GCA works with Read Ahead to match interested faculty, staff and students with students at nearby elementary schools for fun reading and conversation in weekly sessions from September to May.
-Mentors’ critical one-on-one attention gives children the confidence, motivation, and skills to succeed.
+Columbia is the largest and most important partner organization providing volunteers to the high-needs, under-resources public schools of P.S.
+36 and P.S.
+125. Mentors’ critical one-on-one attention gives children the confidence, motivation, and skills to succeed.

 Bone Marrow Drives

-In response to request from the Columbia community, GCA plans and oversees the semi-annual bone marrow drives, in collaboration with the Icla da Silva Foundation, and Columbia’s Chapter of “Be-the-Match.
+In response to requests from the Columbia community, GCA plans and oversees the semi-annual bone marrow drives, including World Marrow Donor Day, in collaboration with the Icla da Silva Foundation, and Columbia’s Student Chapter of “Be-the-Match".

 Annual Lou Gehrig 'Ride for Life'